 All too often the fabled dark humor of the strip was used to pave over the unpleasantness of it all.
 During the Apocalypse War storyline there’s this great moment when Dredd is contrasted with the invading soviet general as both are equally dismissive of the suffering civilians: “The people?
 What have they got to do with it?” sneers the Sov general in one panel.
 All very sinister, but turn the page and it’s Dredd’s turn – “The citizens?
 What makes you think they’d be interested?” he questions.
 Sure, it’s dark – but humor helps take the edge off.
 At the end of the day that story is still one in which Dredd defends his home from unlawful invasion which starts with a biological weapon attack upon the citizenry of Mega-City One, so some perspective there.

 There are no comedy bits in “Letter from a Democrat.”
 According to an Alan Grant interview (sadly no longer online) the original story was meant to be called “Letter from a Baffin Island Nudist” and was censored because the folks high up didn’t want do a story showing nudity.
 I’m not sure if this is true or not, but if it is – good one for the censors!
 Without the covering blanket of comedy Wagner, Grant, Higgins and Frame were free to show Dredd’s world as-is.
-It certainly was a bold move: with “Letter from a Democrat” they were telling their readers, many of them still young boys, that Dredd was an outright killer, that he would kill their mothers and wouldn’t think twice about it.
+It certainly was a bold move: with “Letter from a Democrat” they were telling their readers that Dredd was an outright killer… that he would kill their mothers and wouldn’t think twice about it.

 I think about this a lot, about the way writers try to make these complex anti-hero types in order to intellectually challenge the readers only to end up with someone they look up to, someone who is “cool”.
 From Rorschach through to The Punisher… In our mind we know we must reject them, but in our heart people too often fall in love with them.
 That is what Wagner & Co. understood, and that is why they had to write the story like this: “Letter from a Democrat” is not something that will be retconned out, or erased from the continuity (few things are retconned in Judge Dredd’s long history, which is one of the things that make it great).
 We will never discover that Hester was actually carrying a bomb that day and the Dredd had saved millions.
 No. This is something that is always going to be there when you look at that character – whenever you cheer him in another story in which he puts his fist through the skull of some Dark Judge, you ultimately have to remember that he is the man that did this.